 Thanks to support from Huntingdon Town Council, the Museum has access to facilities within the Town Hall, just across the road from the Museum.
-This includes an office for the curator to use (including attendant facilities for photocopying etc); a kitchen and toilet facilities for staff, volunteers, and group visits; use of the historic courtrooms for education, events, and group visits; use of rooms for meetings; and use of the assembly room for talks and lectures.
+This includes offices for Museum staff to use (including attendant facilities for photocopying etc); a kitchen and toilet facilities for staff, volunteers, and group visits; use of the historic courtrooms for education, events, and group visits; use of rooms for meetings; and use of the assembly room for talks and lectures.
 This partnership has revolutionised the Museum's way of working and potential for attracting visitors over the last few years.
-A small office has been set aside for the Learning and Community Officer to use.